House Democrats' keys to victory: Suburbs, money and fired-up women college grads

 1) This was mainly a suburban revolt.
 Democrats easily swept out most of the Republicans sitting in high-income suburban Hillary Clinton-won districts: Reps.
 Mike Coffman (CO-06), Peter Roskam (IL-06), Kevin Yoder (KS-03), Erik Paulsen (MN-03), Leonard Lance (NJ-07) and Barbara Comstock (VA-10), all by comfortable margins.
 Just about the only one in this category who may survive is Rep. Mimi Walters (CA-45).

-In these seats, ads declaring the incumbent voted with President Donald Trump "95 percent of the time" proved too much to overcome.
-But well-funded Democrats also broke through in outer, middle-class suburbs that Trump carried by single digits: Illinois's 14th CD, Iowa's 3rd CD, Michigan's 8th and 11th CDs and Virginia's 2nd and 7th CDs.
+In these seats, ads declaring that the Republican incumbent had voted with President Donald Trump "95 percent of the time" proved too much for them to overcome.
+But well-funded Democrats also broke through in outer, middle-class suburbs that Trump carried by single digits: Illinois's 14th District, Iowa's 3rd District, Michigan's 8th and 11th Districts and Virginia's 2nd and 7th Districts.
 Several were breakthroughs in places Barack Obama had never carried.

 How Democrats 'rocked the suburbs' and won the HouseNov.
 7, 201805:38

 However, Democrats didn't win a single Republican seat where Trump cracked 55 percent of the vote in 2016.
-They fell short in Florida's 6th CD, Kansas's 2nd CD and Kentucky's 6th CD, despite multiple polls depicting competitive races.
-They also failed to hold onto two rural open seats in Minnesota (MN-01 and MN-08) and failed to knock off two indicted Republicans, Reps.
-Duncan Hunter (CA-50) and Chris Collins (NY-27).
+They fell short in Florida's 6th District, Kansas's 2nd District and Kentucky's 6th District, despite multiple polls depicting competitive races.
+They also failed to hold onto two rural open seats in Minnesota and failed to knock off two indicted Republicans, Reps.
+Duncan Hunter of California and Chris Collins of New York.

 In other words, after all the hand-wringing about Republicans' built-in gerrymandering advantage, Democrats' share of votes roughly translated into their share of seats.
 A closer analysis suggests that's mostly because Democrats performed exceptionally well in the roughly 75 battleground districts they targeted, mostly because their candidates' massive fundraising advantages helped them control the late narrative.